infojunkie/MantisBT-Slack/README.md

-#Modifications
+# Changes

-MantisBT-Slack forked from https://github.com/infojunkie/MantisBT-Slack I added the possibility to send bug notification according to their severity
+MantisBT-Slack forked from https://github.com/infojunkie/MantisBT-Slack I added the possibility to send bug notification according to their severity.

-# Setup
+Setup:
+Activate "Use severity" in the plugin configuration pages.
-You can map your MantisBT projects to Slack channels by setting the *plugin_Slack_severity_channels* option in Mantis Example value for this setting in configuration report:
+Then you need to map your MantisBT projects to Slack channels by setting the *plugin_Slack_severity_channels* option in Mantis
+Example value for this setting in configuration report:
             All users, All projects, complex
             array (